 Your prospect doesn't want your ideas.
 They want solutions to their problems.

-So, provide them with a solid reason why they should want to talk with you.
+It's time to step up your game and provide them with a solid reason why they should want to talk with you.
 We call this concept the valid business reason.

 It really doesn’t matter!
 The selling techniques for getting that first appointment have very little to do with the method of delivery.